Skip to Main Content Skip to Footer Toggle Navigation Menu

 3. Sex & Violent Offender Registry Check

-Depending on the nature of the work being performed, additional components could include:
+Depending on the nature of the position, additional components could include:

 2. Registration and trace through the Bureau of Criminal Apprehension (BCA) for employees with key access to individual dwelling spaces.
 This stipulation is mandated through the Kari Koskinen Manager Background Check Act (MN Statutes, sections 299C.67 to 299C.71) and includes submitting fingerprints.
 If needed, this will be facilitated by Employment Services.